Pedro López (footballer, born November 1983): Valencia and Racing

 Born in Torrent, Valencian Community, López was a product of Valencia CF's youth system.
 His input with the first team consisted of three appearances in the 2005 UEFA Intertoto Cup, as he was mainly associated to their reserves.

 López would go on to make his La Liga debut for Racing de Santander during the 2004–05 season, having signed on loan.

 Valladolid

 López joined Real Valladolid in summer 2005, playing 36 matches for a side that achieved top-flight promotion two years later.
 He scored his first goal for the club the following campaign, a long-range strike during the 1–1 home draw against Real Madrid on 23 September 2007.

 On 14 December 2008, firmly established as first-choice right-back, López netted from his half in a 3–0 home win over Deportivo de La Coruña.
-He continued to start regularly in the following seasons, suffering relegation in 2009–10.
+He continued to start regularly in the next seasons, suffering relegation in 2009–10.